willfurnass/sheffield_hpc/parallel/GPUComputing.rst

 This will generate a log file ``gpu_stats_${SLURM_JOB_ID}.log`` containing GPU utilisation and memory usage data every two seconds.

-To view the first few entries of the log file:
+To view the first few entries of the log file we can use the ``head`` command:

 .. code-block:: console